 The country count told us only that Google One VPN was available in those countries.
 You weren’t able to actually switch your server location manually or otherwise.
 The most you could do was use a precise or broad location, which was controlled by only a single toggle.

-The countries where Google One VPN is available are:
+The countries where Google One VPN is available were:

 - Austria